Date Updated: 04/17/2026

 Common tests to diagnose mitral valve regurgitation include:

 • Echocardiogram.
-Sound waves are used to create pictures of the heart in motion.
+Sound waves are used to create pictures of the beating heart.
 An echocardiogram shows the structure of the mitral valve and blood flow in the heart.
-A standard echocardiogram, also called a transthoracic echocardiogram (TTE), can confirm a diagnosis of mitral valve regurgitation and determine its severity.
-Echocardiography can also help in the diagnosis of congenital mitral valve disease, rheumatic mitral valve disease and other heart valve conditions.
+A standard echocardiogram is called a transthoracic echocardiogram, also known as a TTE.
+It can confirm mitral valve regurgitation and show how severe the condition is.
+Echocardiography also can help diagnose congenital mitral valve disease, rheumatic mitral valve disease and other heart valve conditions.

 • Chest X-ray.
 A chest X-ray shows the condition of the heart and lungs.
-This quick and easy test can help diagnose an enlarged heart or fluid in the lungs.
+It can help diagnose an enlarged heart or fluid in the lungs.

 • Cardiac MRI.
-A cardiac MRI uses magnetic fields and radio waves to create detailed images of the heart.
-Cardiac MRI may help provide more details about the severity of mitral valve regurgitation and the size and function of the lower left heart chamber (left ventricle).
+Magnetic fields and radio waves are used to make detailed pictures of the heart.
+Cardiac MRI may help tell how severe mitral valve regurgitation is.
+The test also gives details about the lower left heart chamber.

-• Exercise tests or stress tests.
-These tests often involve walking on a treadmill or riding a stationary bike while the heart is monitored.
-Exercise tests show how the heart responds to physical activity and whether mitral valve regurgitation symptoms occur during exercise.
-If you can't exercise, you might be given medication that mimics the effect of exercise on the heart.
+• Exercise stress test.
+This test often involves walking on a treadmill or riding a stationary bike while the heart is checked.
+It shows how the heart reacts to exercise.
+An exercise stress test can show whether mitral valve regurgitation symptoms happen during exercise.
+If you can't exercise, you might get medicine that makes the heart work like exercise does.

 • Cardiac catheterization.
-This test isn't often used to diagnose mitral valve disease, but it can be helpful if other tests haven't diagnosed the condition.
-A health care provider threads a thin tube (catheter) through a blood vessel in the arm or groin to an artery in the heart and injects dye through the catheter.
-This makes the arteries in the heart chambers show up more clearly on an X-ray.
+This test isn't often used to diagnose mitral valve disease.
+But it can be helpful if other tests haven't diagnosed the condition.
+A doctor guides a thin, flexible tube called a catheter through a blood vessel in the arm or groin.
+It's moved to an artery in the heart.
+Dye flows through the tube.
+This makes the arteries in the heart chambers show up more clearly on X-rays taken during the test.

 Staging

-After testing confirms a diagnosis of mitral or other heart valve disease, your health care provider may tell you the stage of disease.
+After testing confirms a diagnosis of mitral or other heart valve disease, your healthcare team may tell you the stage of disease.
 Staging helps determine the most appropriate treatment.

 The stage of heart valve disease depends on many things, including symptoms, disease severity, the structure of the valve or valves, and blood flow through the heart and lungs.